vspatil/Visualizations-Using-Python/README.md

 # Visualizations-Using-Python
-This Repo contains Visualizations Using Python Matplotlib And Pygal Packages
+This Repo contains Visualizations Using Python Matplotlib And Pygal Packages.

 Using Matplotlib generating visualizations for temperature data of Death valley and Sitka.The temperature data is in CSV file.